 You can find information about the different subjects and specialisations in chemistry on our page listing the postgraduate education subjects within chemistry.
 However, to get a better idea of the different research subjects within chemistry, we recommend that you read about each research programme on our research pages.

 There are general courses, faculty courses and subject-specific courses at postgraduate level.
 It is also possible to a course at master level as part of your research education.

 - Research Introduction for new PhD-students (3 credits).
 Contact: Mattias Klintenberg

 - Course in research ethics, of at least 2 credits.
-Full information on courses, dates and application through TekNat's website for courses in research ethics.
+Information on courses, course opportunities and how to apply can be found at the Faculty website.

 - Academic Teacher Training course (7,5 credits).
 Information about the course and how to register can be found in the Staff Portal.

 Subject-specific courses at postgraduate level (in alphabetical order)

 - Advanced Analytical Chemistry (15 credits).
 Contact: Jonas Bergquist

 - Advanced Molecular Technology and Instrumentation for Proteome Analysis (2,5 credits).
 Contact: Masood Kamali and Jonas Bergquist

 - Advanced Organic Chemistry (15 credits).
 Contact: Helena Grennberg (given next time 2022) (syllabus)